morepath/more.jwtauth/README.rst

 RS512 [1]_
    RSASSA-PKCS1-v1_5 signature algorithm using SHA-512 hash algorithm

 ..
-[1] The marked algorithms require this library to be installed
+[1] The marked algorithms require more.jwtauth to be installed
        with its ``crypto`` dependencies::

          pip install -U more.jwtauth[crypto]